vmoroz/react-native-windows-samples/docs/cppapi-JSValueArray.md

 ```

 Checks JavaScript-like equality with the `other` `JSValueArray`.
 It compares the size of `JSValueArray` and if it is the same, then it compares items using [`JSValue::JSEquals`](cppapi-jsvalue#jsvaluejsequals) method.
-The [`JSValue::JSEquals`](cppapi-jsvalue#jsvaluejsequals) compares items after their values is converted to the same type.
+The [`JSValue::JSEquals`](cppapi-jsvalue#jsvaluejsequals) compares values after they are converted to the same type.

 ### Parameters